pan-/Porting_Guide/Docs/BLE/GattServer.md

 A valid port of BLE_API should provide an implementation for this class.

-## Requirements

-Some more info about the module comes here.

 ## Note

 Besides API override, it is important that an implementation of this class